-This gene encodes a protease inhibitor that regulates the tissue factor (TF)-dependent pathway of blood coagulation.
+This gene encodes a Kunitz-type serine protease inhibitor that regulates the tissue factor (TF)-dependent pathway of blood coagulation.
 The coagulation process initiates with the formation of a factor VIIa-TF complex, which proteolytically activates additional proteases (factors IX and X) and ultimately leads to the formation of a fibrin clot.
 The product of this gene inhibits the activated factor X and VIIa-TF proteases in an autoregulatory loop.
-The encoded protein is glycosylated and predominantly found in the vascular endothelium and plasma in both free forms and complexed with plasma lipoproteins.
-Several alternatively spliced transcript variants of this gene have been described, but the full-length nature of some of these variants has not been confirmed. [provided by RefSeq, Jul 2008]
+Inhibition of the encoded protein restores hemostasis in animal models of hemophilia.
+This gene encodes multiple protein isoforms that differ in their inhibitory activity, specificity and cellular localization. [provided by RefSeq, Jul 2016]

 GeneCards Summary for TFPI Gene

 TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
-Diseases associated with TFPI include Disseminated Intravascular Coagulation and Crescentic Glomerulonephritis.
-Among its related pathways are Integrated Breast Cancer Pathway and Platelet activation, signaling and aggregation.
+Diseases associated with TFPI include Hemophilia and Disseminated Intravascular Coagulation.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
-An important paralog of this gene is AMBP.
+An important paralog of this gene is TFPI2.

 UniProtKB/Swiss-Prot for TFPI Gene